-The Sentinel water treatment plant offers one of the most versatile answers to many difficult organic and inorganic pollution control problems, capable of treating herbicides and removing heavy metals as well as pesticides, with the contamination treated immediately at source.
+The Sentinel water treatment plant offers one of the most versatile answers to many difficult organic and inorganic pollution control problems, capable of treating herbicides and removing heavy metals as well as pesticides, with the contamination treated immediately at the source.

 Chosen as a proven piece of technology, Sentinels are already operating in over 56 countries at seed producers, flower growers, packers, arable farms, fruit farms, vineyards and research stations.
 The Sentinel has undergone many independent lab trials on single and mixed pesticide waste in countries including the UK, France, Netherlands, Belgium, Greece, USA, Canada and Australia.
 This extensive and rigorous testing has led to the approval and recognition of the Sentinel as the best practice product of the Environment Agency, DEFRA, World Bank and European Union.